opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 ~~~~~~~~~~~~~
 Sets if and which control image has to be used for the particles source (see  :ref:`Defining Control Images <defining_control_images>`  ).

-If used, particles are generated only inside the opaque areas of the control image.
+If used, particles are generated only inside the *opaque areas* of the **Control Image**.

 .. _threshold:

 Threshold
 ~~~~~~~~~
-This value defines which pixels of the control image are to be used for placing the paricles defining a range based on the opacity value of the same pixels.
+This value defines which pixels of the Control Image are to be used for placing the paricles, defining a range based on the opacity value of its pixels.
 Lower the value and more opaque the pixels have to be for being used as particles generators.
-The default value of 25 determies the same behavior as the precedent releases.

 .. _multiple_generators_in_control_image:

 Multiple Generators in Control Image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When activated, each defined opaque area of the control image will have the same number of generated particles, totalling the birth rate.
-For example if the birth rate is 20, and the control image has 4 defined opaque areas, 5 particles will be generated in each area.
+When activated, *each* defined opaque area of the Control Image will have the same number of generated particles, totalling the **Birth Rate**.
+For example if the Birth Rate is 20, and the Control Image has 4 defined opaque areas, 5 particles will be generated in each area.

 .. _center:

 Center
 ~~~~~~
-Sets the source center position, defined by horizontal (X) and vertical (Y) coordinates; it can also be interactively set in the preview of the FX Settings window, where the center point is displayed with a cross.
+Sets the source Center position, defined by horizontal (X) and vertical (Y) coordinates; it can also be interactively set in the preview of the FX Settings pane, where the Center point is displayed as a cross.

-If you want to animate the source to create a trail of particles, you can do it either by animating the center coordinates, or by animating a column, containing the source area, that has to be used as the control image for the source (see above).
+If you want to animate the Source to create a trail of particles, you can do it either by animating the Center coordinates, or by animating a column, containing the source area, that has to be used as the Control Image for the Source (see above).

-.. note:: The center can be also set by using a point gadget in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).
+.. note:: The Center can be also set by using a point gadget in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).

-.. note:: The center is not considered in case a control image is used.
+.. note:: The Center *is not* considered in case a Control Image is used.

 .. _width_and_height:

 Width and Height
 ~~~~~~~~~~~~~~~~
-Sets the size of the source area.
+Sets the size of the Source area.

-.. note:: The width and height can be also set by using a box gadget with handles in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).
+.. note:: The **Width** and **Height** can be also set by using a box gadget with handles in the viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).

-.. note:: These values are not considered in case a control image is used.
+.. note:: These values *are not* considered in case a Control Image is used.

 .. _particle_generation: